DilmiWickramarathna/Smart_Waste_Management_System/README.md

 **Proposed Solutions**

-The proposed solution involves using IoT sensors to hourly monitor waste levels, integrating cloud data storage and processing, utilizing route optimization algorithms to dynamically adjust collection schedules based on real-time waste level conditions, and applying data analytics and improve waste management policies for more efficient operations and reduced environmental impact​
+The proposed solution involves using IoT sensors to hourly monitor waste levels, integrating cloud data storage and processing, utilizing route optimization algorithms to dynamically adjust collection schedules based on real-time waste level conditions, and applying data analytics and improve waste management policies for more efficient operations and reduced environmental impact​.

 **Target Audience**